 Nearly 700 adults with low or no education qualifications are being supported on a year-long digital learning journey, combining training, device, and broadband with an individual goal-focussed approach.
 Learners complete 10 hours of digital literacy workshops, followed by 20 hours of individual or small group coaching based on Individual Learning Plans.

-It is funded by TEC until December 2018, and is delivered by 20/20’s Auckland team in partnership with local social service and community organisations including schools.
+It is funded by TEC, and is delivered by 20/20’s Auckland team in partnership with local social service and community organisations including schools.

 Case study: Family Connect at Panama Road School